Approximate hedging with proportional transaction costs in stochastic volatility models with jumps: Concluding remark

 \section{Concluding remark}

-Diffusion-based stochastic volatility models well account for volatility clustering, dependence in increments and long term smiles and skews but can not generate jumps nor realistic short-term implied volatility patterns.
+Diffusion-based stochastic volatility models well account for volatility clustering, dependence in increments and long term smiles and skews but can not capture jumps or realistic short-term implied volatility patterns.
 These shortcomings can be fixed by adding jumps into the model.
-There are two possible ways to emerge jumps into stochastic volatility models: adding an independent jump component to the return or in the volatility process itself.
+In this paper, we contribute to the field of approximate hedging under transaction costs using Leland's algorithm by allowing for jumps.
 We showed that jumps in such frameworks do not affect asymptotic property of the replication error in approximate hedging with transaction costs.
-The results established in the present note is general enough for practical purposes.

-It should be mentioned that in \cite{TanVol,TanBro}, the authors studied the asymptotic property of hedging error resulting from discrete delta hedging in exponential L\'evy models without transaction costs.
-More precisely, they showed that the normalized hedging error converges stably in finite-dimension laws to an explicit variable.
-This result was applied to a problem of hedging a discontinuous payoff option in Merton's jump-diffusion model.
-However, they left the jump residual as an unhedgeable term even in sense of approximate hedging.

-It would be interesting to investigate the problem of approximate hedging options written on multiple assets where jumps are allowed in asset price processes.
-In the absence of jumps, such a problem has investigated in \cite{Nguyen2} and hence, it is reasonable to believe that jumps influence can be also removed in the limiting property of the hedging error in multiple frameworks.
-Another interesting problem is to study asymptotic properties of jump risk in small transaction costs models.
-In fact, when $\kappa=\kappa_0 n^{-\alpha}$ for $0<\alpha\le 1/2$ the complete replication can be obtained for both Leland and L\'epinette strategies for deterministic or local volatility models.
-Such extensions are in progress research.

-The research is funded by the grant of the Government of Russian Federation $n^\circ$14.А12.31.0007 and the second author is partially supported by the department of Mathematics and Mechanics of National Research Tomsk State University.
+As a direct implication of our main result, we confirm that for constant cost rate, the Kabanov-Safarian-Pergamenshchikov results in \cite{Kab-Saf1,Per} also hold for jump-diffusion settings.
+It would be interesting to investigate the asymptotic properties of jump risk in small transaction costs models.

+{\bf Acknowledgements}: This work was partially supported by the Ministry of Education and Science of the Russian Federation (research project No.~$2.3208.2017/4.6$ and the Russian Federal Professor program No. 1.472.2016/1.4) and by "The Tomsk State University competitiveness improvement programme"\ Grant 8.1.18.2018.